Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Abstract

 \section{Abstract}

 Algorithmic recommendations and decisions have become ubiquitous in today's society.
-Many of these and other data-driven policies, especially in the realm of public policy, are based on known, deterministic rules to ensure their transparency and interpretability.
-For example, algorithmic pre-trial risk assessments, which serve as our motivating application, provide relatively simple, deterministic classification scores and recommendations to help judges make release decisions.
-How can we use the data based on existing deterministic policies to learn new and better policies?
-Unfortunately, prior methods for policy learning are not applicable because they require existing policies to be stochastic rather than deterministic.
-We develop a robust optimization approach that partially identifies the expected utility of a policy, and then finds an optimal policy by minimizing the worst-case regret.
-The resulting policy is conservative but has a statistical safety guarantee, allowing the policy-maker to limit the probability of producing a worse outcome than the existing policy.
-We extend this approach to common and important settings where humans make decisions with the aid of algorithmic recommendations.
-Lastly, we apply the proposed methodology to a unique field experiment on pre-trial risk assessment instruments.
-We derive new classification and recommendation rules that retain the transparency and interpretability of the existing instrument while potentially leading to better overall outcomes at a lower cost.
+Many of these data-driven policies, especially in the realm of public policy, are based on known, deterministic rules to ensure their transparency and interpretability.
+We examine a particular case of algorithmic pre-trial risk assessments in the US criminal justice system, which provide deterministic classification scores and recommendations to help judges make release decisions.
+Our goal is to analyze data from a unique field experiment on an algorithmic pre-trial risk assessment to investigate whether the scores and recommendations can be improved.
+Unfortunately, prior methods for policy learning are not applicable because they require existing policies to be stochastic.
+We develop a maximin robust optimization approach that partially identifies the expected utility of a policy, and then finds a policy that maximizes the worst-case expected utility.
+The resulting policy has a statistical safety property, limiting the probability of producing a worse policy than the existing one, under structural assumptions about the outcomes.
+Our analysis of data from the field experiment shows that we can safely improve certain components of the risk assessment instrument by classifying arrestees as lower risk under a wide range of utility specifications, though the analysis is not informative about several components of the instrument.